typedly/descriptor/README.md

 #### `AugmentedDescriptorAttributes`

-The attributes for the `ChainedPropertyDescriptor` type.
+The attributes for the `AugmentedPropertyDescriptor` type.

 ```typescript
 import { AugmentedDescriptorAttributes } from '@typedly/descriptor';